 Who does the One Hope United Duck Derby benefit?

-All proceeds from One Hope United Duck Derby will benefit One Hope United's programs and services in Florida.
+All proceeds from One Hope United Duck Derby will benefit One Hope United.

 How does it work?

 Everyone who adopts a duck, whether online, in the mail, at a Duck Race booth or in a sponsoring business is entered into what we call E-Quack, a database that stores all of the information.
 Next to your name in E-Quack is the number of ducks you have adopted.
 The tag range is entered into E-Quack and all the numbers are shuffled up.
 Then, E-Quack automatically assigns the number of ducks you have adopted next to Tag Numbers.
 Thus, if you adopted 5 ducks, your name will be placed next to 5 different Tag Numbers.